 - Once set, be sure to Save and Publish your site so that people can begin subscribing to the blog.

-There are many RSS Readers out there, but for this example, we will assume you are using a standard plugin to chrome.
+There are many RSS Readers out there, but we will assume you are using a standard plugin to chrome for this example.

 - From the plugin (and in almost any case) you will have a section that looks similar to an email inbox.
 Here you will see a list of all the different RSS feeds that you may have subscribed to and some options for sorting out the content.